-An upcoming development in ereaders will be the battle for revenue from non-English content.
+An upcoming development in e-readers will be the battle for revenue from non-English content.
 Though Amazon has made large strides in English ebooks their international rollout of the Kindle has left them somewhat vulnerable on this front.

-A fully capable ereader that allows UTF8 and thus can display every language I’m sure is either on the market or about to be released.
+A fully capable e-reader that allows UTF-8 and thus can display every language I’m sure is either on the market or about to be released.
 The real prize will go to the content and device company that captures the world adoption market.
 And if these content providers are smart they are also investigating rights to foreign languages for sale in the U.S. and other markets.
 The diaspora of highly educated from one country to another makes it another lucrative market for sales.
 These translations will open up great revenue streams that will probably be worth 10 or 20 fold what is available in English content.
 Those companies that plan their strategy well for this translated content could dominate the ebook content and device market.

 But a device in and of itself is not the only thing a content company would need to succeed in non-English ebooks.
 The bigger and more costly problem is navigating the quagmire that is international copyright.
-And I think that ereaders will force all countries and publishers to deal with this very large problem.
+And I think that e-readers will force all countries and publishers to deal with this very large problem.

-In book publishing copyright has always been a geographically based concept.
+In book publishing, copyright has always been a geographically based concept.
 Publishers own the rights in a given geography for a given period of time.
 So it has been customary to sell off the book rights for other languages as a way to recoup costs.
-The cost for exclusive country rights to an author would depend on the sales record of the author, the perceived sales potential in a given country, and perhaps previous agreements on that author between the two publishers.
-All the costs of translation, editing, publishing, binding, sales and marketing of the book would fall to the publisher who purchased the rights for exclusive distribution in their country.
+The cost for exclusive country rights to an author would depend on the sales record of the author, the perceived sales potential in a given country, and perhaps previous agreements with that author between the two publishers.
+All the costs of translation, editing, publishing, binding, sales, and marketing of the book would fall to the publisher who purchased the rights for exclusive distribution in their country.

 This model severely limited the content that would appear in translation, especially in the United States.
-But ereaders will destroy this tried and true system, and could provide interesting new business models.
+But e-readers will destroy this tried and true system and could provide interesting new business models.
 To examine this in detail I will examine copyright, digital rights, and translations.

 First the effects on copyright.

 So our first interesting problem is the effect that a dissolution of international borders causes.
 If two publishers who own a copyright, say one in Mexico, and one in Spain, use Amazon’s store to upload the Spanish version of Dan Brown’s latest book are they both legal?
 This might not be a problem if the content provider has a digital storefront in each country but what if they don’t?
 And can they be sold to Spanish speakers in the U.S.?
 If so does the current English publisher have to relicense one of the translations for the U.S. market?
-And how does Amazon, Kobo and other content providers address this issue with the English copyright holder?
+And how do Amazon, Kobo, and other content providers address this issue with the English copyright holder?

 These are all problems that the content providers will have to address and plan for even if they do not actively participate in the solution.